Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 9. Control Pests to Keep Yield High

 Garden pests have become resistant to many insecticides, pesticides and other killer chemicals which means that most chemicals out there do not help with these harmful organisms.
-When looking for the most effective pesticide, you should go for the which is well known to kill and repel all kinds of garden pests, including their larvae and eggs.
-EcoSMART Organic Garden Insect Killer
+When looking for the most effective pesticide, you should go for the Safer Brand insect killer which is well known to kill and repel all kinds of garden pests, including their larvae and eggs.

-This ready-to-use insecticide is made of natural oils and other 100% food grade ingredients which make it safe to people, animals and birds.
-The dual-action formula is also quite suitable for pest control in fruit plants, flower plants, ornamental plants, hedges and shrubs.
-In addition, it comes with a trigger sprayer and in different sizes to allow you choose a size that is enough for your crops.
+This ready-to-use insecticidal soap is made of natural oils and other 100% food grade ingredients which make it safe to people, animals, and birds.
+The dual-action formula is also quite suitable for pest control in fruit plants, flower plants, ornamental plants, hedges, and shrubs.
+In addition, it comes with a trigger sprayer, so it is easy to apply .

 10. Control Diseases to Avoid Losing Your Crop